Dartrisen/sdf-xarray/docs/animation.rst

 Multiple plots on the same axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is an example of how to combine multiple animations to plot on the same axis,
+What follows is an example of how to combine multiple animations on the
-this may become a more user-friendly function in a future update.
+same axis.
+This may be implemented in a more user-friendly function in
+a future update.

 .. jupyter-execute::